kathansheth04/Covidapp/README.md

 * Email and/or Google Signin for authentication
 * Geolocator used to find the closest Testing site available near the user
-* Firebase Realtime Database used to
+* Firebase Realtime Database used to store list of supplies, make changes of list, and track downvotes so that items with more than 4 downvotes are removed.

+# Video Demonstration of the Video

 # Development Environment and softwares Used